saku-xyz/generate-ssl-certs-for-local-development/README.md

  - Firefox doesn't use the macOS keychain (it maintains its own certificate store), In order for your CA-signed certificates to be recognized by Firefox you'll need to go into the Firefox settings and manually add the `pem` file to Firefox.

- ## Other Scripts
-  - If you need a more robust solution for Windows or Linux check out https://github.com/FiloSottile/mkcert